Wellness Blood Tests: What They Check For and Why They Matter

 The CMP include 14 different tests that provide a broad view of your body’s chemical balance and metabolism:

-Measures blood sugar levels to screen for diabetes or prediabetes. -
+- Glucose Measures blood sugar levels to screen for diabetes or prediabetes.

-Include sodium, potassium, chloride, and carbon dioxide.
-These minerals affect fluid balance, muscle function, and acid base balance. -
+- Electrolytes Include sodium, potassium, chloride, and carbon dioxide.
+These minerals affect fluid balance, muscle function, and acid base balance.

-Blood urea nitrogen (bun )and creatinine evaluate how considerably your kidneys filter waste. -
+- Kidney function tests Blood urea nitrogen (bun )and creatinine evaluate how considerably your kidneys filter waste.

-Include albumin, total protein, alkaline phosphatase, alpine aamino transferase(alt ) asaspartamemamino transferase(sAST)and bilirubin.
-These assess liver health and function. -
+- Liver function tests Include albumin, total protein, alkaline phosphatase, alpine aamino transferase(alt ) asaspartamemamino transferase(sAST)and bilirubin.
+These assess liver health and function.

 The CMP help detect liver and kidney disorders, diabetes, and electrolyte imbalances that could indicate various health issues.